snajme/snajme.github.io/content/posts/my-first-post.md

 One of the main important features of a reliable ML NLP pipeline is that it should incorporate the elements of  MLOps.
 NlPp pipelines are a series of interconnected data processing components that work together analyze natural language data using machine learning techniques.

+### just note-taking

+Remote surveys for medical natural language processing are costly, especially if the demand is for a new domain in the medical spectrum.
+The process of collecting natural language processing medical knowledge requires expanding and transforming the questions when the group of researchers can respond spontaneously across a wide demographic area.
+When the survey asks for sensitive information the whole standard of data acquisition changes, to effectively collect medical data a portfolio of remote methods should be leveraged.
+For instance, chatbots have the advantage of delivering intervention and acute interactions.
+The other benefit of using a chatbot to collect a certain type of NLP medical knowledge is its capacity of replicate the interaction occurring between the patients and the doctors of other medical staff.
+Beside this with the data acquisition through chatbots it is possible to develop the context around the specific medical domain.

+####

 ### What does pipeline mean in the context of natural language processing?

 This included several stages.
 The initialization of the pipeline commences with the data collection. [talk about advanced data collection techniques in NLP]